Seminar: Computer Vision and Deep Learning for Autonomous Driving

 - Attendance: Participants have to participate actively in all seminar sessions.

 The students are required to attend each seminar presentation which will be held during this course.
 Each presentation is followed by a discussion and everyone is encouraged to actively participate.
-The report must include all references used and must be written completely in your own words
+The blog post must include all references used and must be written completely in your own words

 .
 Copy and paste will not be tolerated.
-Both report and presentation have to be done in English
+Both blog post and presentation have to be done in English

 List of Topics and Material